Invariance of o-minimal cohomology with definably compact supports

-\begin{thm} Suppose that ${\mathbb M}$ is an o-minimal expansion of an ordered group.
-Let $X$ be a definably normal definable space which is definably completable by a definably normal definable space.
-Let $F$ be a sheaf on the o-minimal site on $X$.
-If ${\mathbb S}$ is an elementary extension of ${\mathbb M}$ (resp. an o-minimal expansion of ${\mathbb M}$), then we have
+\begin{thm} Suppose that ${\mathbb M}$ is an arbitrary o-minimal structure.
+Let $G$ be a definably compact definable group.
+Let $F$ be a sheaf on the o-minimal site on $G$.
+If ${\mathbb S}$ is an elementary extension of ${\mathbb M}$ or an o-minimal expansion of ${\mathbb M},$ then we have

 \end{thm}